 Skip to content

-A processor canvas represents a video processor and its configuration.
-Most projects have a single processor canvas, but you can add more for multi-processor setups.
+A processor represents a video processor and its configuration.
+Most projects have a single processor, but you can add more for multi-processor setups.

-In the Processor Canvas sidebar panel, click the + button to add a new canvas.
+In the Processor sidebar panel, click the + button to add a new processor.

 Selecting a Processor